Dkowald/kwld.CoreUtil/Readme.md

 ## Overview
 Core library holding various extensions to improve code development and readability.

+### Framework support
+To leverage new language features, this now targets multiple frameworks.

+Some features are only available for newer frameworks.

 ### Helpers for file system.

 Mapping from static file system methods, such as _Path.ChangeExtension()_